Meet Our Team

 Tracey Narvaez - Events Manager

 Tracey is Edward Starr’s daughter.
 Tracey says: “I began life with the Starr Trust after my Father died as a great way to keep his name alive whilst helping young people.
-During the five years we have been operating, many things have changed including our look and mission statement.
+During the nine years we have been operating, many things have changed including our look and mission statement.
 What has never changed is how we work and the personal way we do it.
 The team has grown since our early days but we all support each other wherever possible which makes it an extended family rather than just a job.”

 As head of the events team, Tracey organises 6-8 internal events a year, with a target to raise an annual sum of £20,000.
 Tracey particularly enjoys building relationships with everybody we make contact with - a lot of whom become friends who support each other.